szymmirr/rhythm-games/README.md

 ## Guitarway To Heaven series (PSP)
 - Mainline
-  - Guitarway To Heaven - 2007
+  - Guitarway To Heaven - September, 2007
   - Guitarway To Heaven 2 - December 25, 2007
   - Guitarway To Heaven The Final Solo - February 28, 2008
   - Guitarway To Heaven 4 Demo - April 28, 2008